 The questionnaire also included a section where people could provide further information (for example, on outdoor air quality concerns or other health issues).

 Until more is known from the epidemiology investigation, women who have lived in this area for 10 or more years should talk to their doctors about the risks and benefits of starting breast cancer screening at the age of 40.

 It may also be helpful for residents to tell their doctor or primary health-care provider about the increased rates of these three cancers for those who have lived in the area for 10 or more years.
 Your doctor can then take this information into account for your individual care plan based on your medical history and situation

 For personal health questions or to discuss early breast cancer screening, current and former residents are encouraged to contact their doctor.
 To find out where you can access a family doctor or to speak to a registered nurse about health-related issues, residents can also call Alberta Health Services:

-After receiving the survey responses, the Ministry of Health will analyze the data to understand more about what factors may have contributed to higher rates of the 3 types of cancer.
+The Ministry of Health is analyzing the data from the resident survey to understand more about what factors may have contributed to higher rates of the 3 types of cancer.
 A final report will be prepared and released to the community.

 If you have any questions or feedback about this information, email the health assessment team at email@example.com.

 The preliminary health assessment that prompted the Government of Alberta to undertake a field epidemiology investigation looked specifically at cancer, miscarriages and birth defects.
 These particular health outcomes were selected because research has associated these with exposure to the chemicals found on the former Domtar site.